shailesh1729/tisp/book/convex_sets/relint.md

 This section focuses on some topological properties of convex sets.
-Throughout this section, we assume that $\VV$ is a real normed linear space equipped with a {prf:ref}`norm <def-la-norm>` $\| \cdot \| : \VV \to \RR$.
+Throughout this section, we assume that $\VV$ is a finite dimensional real normed linear space equipped with a {prf:ref}`norm <def-la-norm>` $\| \cdot \| : \VV \to \RR$.
 It is also equipped with a metric $d(\bx, \by) = \| \bx - \by \|$.
 Wherever necessary,
 it is also equppied with an
 {prf:ref}`real inner product <def-la-real-inner-product>`
 $\langle \cdot, \cdot \rangle : \VV \times \VV \to \RR$.

+In a finite dimensional real normed linear space:

+- Linear subspaces are closed.
+- Hyperplanes are closed.
+- Affine subspaces are closed.
+- Interiors of proper linear/affine subspaces are empty.
+- Linear/affine transformations are continuous.
+- Bijective linear/affine transformations are homeomorphisms.
+- Bijective linear/affine transformations preserve interiors and closures.

 Following the discussion in {ref}`sec:la:normed-spaces`,
 $B$ shall denote the open unit ball $B(\bzero, 1)$.